The Wild Wood Deconstructed

 it is impossible to apply the same methodology to the colour RAM as that is always at a fixed location on the Commodore 64: $D800 - $DBE7.

 (NOTE: The Commodore 128, however, does allow the colour RAM to be switched, thus opening the door to double-buffered colour RAM scrolling on that machine in its native mode).

-There is no natural remedy for this (with regard to horizontal scrolling) on the Commodore 64 beyond the VSP scroll, as most notably used in Mayhem in Monsterland, but that technique appears in some quarters to have fallen into disrepute due to the risk its poses to real C64 hardware, despite there being a (somehwat cumbersome) workaround.
+There is no natural remedy for this (with regard to horizontal scrolling) on the Commodore 64 beyond the VSP scroll, as most notably used in Mayhem in Monsterland, but that technique appears in some quarters to have fallen into disrepute due to the risk its poses to a minuscule numbers real C64s.

 However, in scenarios where there are long blocks of continuous colour, for example, 8+ chars wide in any given row, there is another way.

 Essentially, this method entails only scrolling the start and end positions of a colour block on any given row of characters.

 So, instead of scrolling the entire row of colour RAM values in sync with the characters, we just scroll the interfaces between continuous colour blocks (i.e. the "ends" of each such block), giving the illusion of a full row's worth of colour RAM scrolling but with the advantage of far less raster time being consumed.

 In the case of The Wild Wood, this method is used for the rolling hills in the background - not on every row of the hills, though, just on the rows that have appropriately long continuous blocks of the same colour; the unsuitable rows were full-colour scrolled using the vanilla method.